 The Service de la solidarité internationale of the Canton of Geneva and the Wilsdorf Foundation provide students of the MAS, the DAS and the CAS-HDL Designing strategies and projects in humanitarian action scholarships to partially cover the registration fees and/or living expenses in Geneva.
 These scholarships are attributed and administered by CERAH.
-Only students who come from and work in one of the countries designed in the DAC list of ODA Recipients are eligible for scholarships (excluded 4th colomn: upper middle income countries and territories).
+Only students who come from and work in one of the countries designated in the DAC list of ODA Recipients are eligible for scholarships (excluded 4th column: upper middle income countries and territories).
 The deposit is not part of the scholarship.

 Please note that we expect all students to contribute towards the cost of their education.
 The selection committee takes into account individuals’ financial contribution.